Welcome to the Elkstones website.

 We hope you enjoy navigating the various pages and find it interesting and informative.

-The Village and Community Magazine is now only available digitally on this link
+The Village and Community Magazine for our local villages of the Moorlands is now only available digitally on this link

 The defibrillator is situated on the side of Stable Cottage, next to Grove House opposite the notice board in Upper Elkstone by kind permission of Alison and Mark.